What Are Dental Bridges?

-Similar to traditional bridges in terms of basic design, porcelain and zirconia have replaced metal-based bridges.
-They are strong yet look natural and feel almost like your own teeth.
+All-porcelain and zirconia bridges are similar to traditional bridges in terms of basic design and function and have largely superceded the popularity of traditional metal-based bridges due to the improved aesthetics.
+They are both strong biomaterials which look natural and feel almost like your own teeth.
+Between the 2, porcelain has better aesthetics while zirconia is preferred for its strength.
 In addition, they can now be made using 3D computer technology resulting in a better fit and with far shorter laboratory processing and waiting time.

 In some cases, we may be unable to opt for conventional bridges.
 Adhesive or "Maryland" bridges is a good short to medium term solution for missing teeth.
 It utilises the two teeth next to the gap for support but instead of preparing the teeth fully, only the back surfaces are roughened or very lightly trimmed to accommodate "wings" or small extensions.
-It is a more conservative option, though it may sometimes dislodge and is not a good long-term replacement for missing teeth.
+While it is a more conservative option than conventional bridges which require the trimming of adjacent teeth, it may sometimes dislodge and is not a good long-term replacement for missing teeth.

-If only one tooth is missing, an implant can be a stand alone solution instead of making a bridge.
+If only one tooth is missing, an implant can be used as a stand-alone solution instead of making a bridge thus avoiding trimming the two teeth adjacent to the missing tooth.
 Additionally when many teeth are missing, implants can be used to span the gap and support a bridge instead of individually replacing every tooth lost with an implant.
 This reduces the cost and is also the option if insufficient bone is available.
 In short an implant bridge is similar to a traditional bridge except that it rests on titanium "roots" instead of natural teeth.
-5 to 8 implants alone
+5 to 8 implants alone.